Cancel anytime

 Overview

-The VanEck Emerging Markets High Yield Bond ETF (HYEM) seeks to replicate as closely as possible, before fees and expenses, the ICE BofA Diversified US Emerging Markets Corporate Plus Index.
-It focuses on high-yield corporate bonds from emerging market issuers, providing exposure to a diversified portfolio of debt securities.
+The VanEck Emerging Markets High Yield Bond ETF (HYEM) seeks to replicate as closely as possible, before fees and expenses, the ICE BofA Diversified High Yield US Emerging Markets Corporate Plus Index.
+It focuses on high-yield corporate bonds from emerging markets, providing exposure to a diversified portfolio of debt instruments.

 Reputation and Reliability

-VanEck is a well-established ETF provider with a long history of offering specialized investment strategies.
-They are known for their expertise in niche markets and thematic investing.
+VanEck is a well-established ETF provider with a long history and a strong reputation for offering innovative and reliable investment products.

 Management Expertise